 I don’t mind roughing it.
 We stay in cheap hostels and hotels to save money for things we want to do during the day.
 Sometimes there’s no hot water.
 Often there’s no air-conditioning.
 I’ve slept on beds with nothing more than a fitted sheet.
 I’ve used my travel towel as a blanket, a pillow, and a fly swatter.
 I don’t mind, because I’m usually so tired from the day’s exploration that I’m asleep before I can notice.
 These little places are often where we meet the kindest locals and eat some seriously good local foods.

 Street food is my best friend.
 It’s piping hot, cooked to order, it’s utterly delicious, and it’s CHEAP.
 I don’t know why so many people are afraid of it.
 If the line is long and the locals are waiting, you better believe I’m getting in there to see what all the fuss is about.
-I’ve never been disappointed and I’ve never had a single stomach issue because of it.
+I’ve never been disappointed and I’ve never had a single stomach issue because of it (food from restaurants on the other hand… another story for another day).

 Airbnb is my best friend.
 I’ve written a whole post about why I love it here.
 I love hotels as much as the next gal.
 The plush towels, the bathtubs, the fancy shampoo.
 I love the little touches that you get from a hotel, but for me, a hotel is a splurge.
 If I’m looking to make my money last on a trip, I use Airbnb.
 Not only is it usually at least half the price of a hotel, it’s also a nice way to live a little bit more like a local.
 There’s usually a full kitchen where you can self-cater and the person who owns the place is always happy to share tips about what to do in the area.
 If you’ve never used Airbnb you can sign up with this link to get up to $40 off of your first booking (that’s at least two night’s stay here in Mexico!).